nicovank/LangBench/README.md

 # LangBench

-TODO.
+The main repository for this project lives at [`nicovank/Energy-Languages`](https://github.com/nicovank/Energy-Languages).
+Any issues should be reported on [that repository's issue section](https://github.com/nicovank/Energy-Languages/issues).

 ## Documentation

-The main repository for this project lives at [`nicovank/Energy-Languages`](https://github.com/nicovank/Energy-Languages).

 Both repositories should be cloned in the same parent directory.
 ```